-All students who hold a non-European Union passport are required by law to obtain a student visa from the Italian consulate before departing from their home country.
+All students who hold a non-European Union/EEA passport are required by law to obtain a student visa from the Italian consulate before departing from their home country.
 It is the student's responsibility to obtain his or her student visa.
 AUR will provide an official acceptance letter for visa application upon receipt of the enrollment deposit payment.

 Students applying directly to AUR must present their application for a student visa to the Italian consulate which serves their place of residence.
-The process generally takes at least one month.
+The process generally takes between one and three months.

 Students should check with their local consulate to make sure they have all the necessary documents before presenting their application.
-AUR is able to assist in verifying the status of the student.
 Full-time AUR students are eligible for a student entry visa and a permit of stay.
 In order to enroll as a part time student at AUR, students must hold an Italian or European Union passport.
 Please contact us at: studentlife@aur.edu should you require assistance.